mwarnes/MLEAProxy/README.md

 requestProcessor.xmlauthenticator.parm1=/path/to/users.xml
 ````

-A Listener defines the individual MLEAProxy listening instance and defines such properties as listening port, binnd address, whether TLS is required, the ldapserver set to use and the type of load balancing if required.
+A Listener defines the individual MLEAProxy listening instance and defines such properties as listening port, bind address, whether TLS is required, the LDAP server set to use and the type of load balancing if required.
 ````
 Parameters
 ==========